NHS dentistry: History

 School dental services provided by local authorities developed slowly after 1907 when the first service of this kind was set up in Cambridge.

 When the NHS was established in July 1948 dental treatment was free.
 Demand on the service was enormous.
 About a quarter of the dentists joined the NHS and by November 1948 83% had joined.
-At that point around 75% of the adult population had no teeth of their own.
 Dental health in the UK was worse than that of Germany.
 In the first nine months of the NHS 4.5 million teeth were removed and 4.2 million teeth were filled.
 In 1950-1951 65.5 million artificial teeth were fitted.

 At the inception of the NHS in 1948 there were three branches of dental service, and these 3 branches still exist today, although the organisation of services in England has changed much more than in the rest of the UK: